0xPolygonHermez/zkevm-node/docs/components/databases.md

 The following are examples on how one would provision each DB to serve along the components (rpc, aggregator, sequencer...)

-Note the `enviroment` values will change per DB.
+Note the `environment` values will change per DB.

 - **StateDB**: